codesenberg/bombardier/README.md

 # bombardier
 bombardier is a HTTP(S) benchmarking tool.
-It's written in Go programming language and uses excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of it's lightning fast performance.
+Its written in Go programming language and uses excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of its lightning fast performance.

 ##Installation
-You cat grab the latest version in the [releases](https://github.com/codesenberg/bombardier/releases) section.
+You can grab the latest version in the [releases](https://github.com/codesenberg/bombardier/releases) section.

-#### If you can't find your OS/ARCH combo(aka build from the source)
-This one is actually pretty straightforward.
-Just run `go get github.com/codesenberg/bombardier`.
+Alternatively, just run `go get github.com/codesenberg/bombardier`.

 ##Usage
 Run it like: